The Wing of Madoola: Release

 The Wing of Madoola was first announced on October 17, 1986, in that week's issue of Famitsu, planning for a November release date.
 It was published in Japan by Sunsoft for the Family Computer on December 18, 1986.
 Plans for a North American localization never materialized; Sunsoft of America's Richard Robbins criticized the game harshly, saying that action games like Contra sell in North America and that female protagonists were not worth talking about.
 An arcade version dubbed The Wings of Madoola (Note: マドゥーラの翼 (Madūra no Tsubasa)) was planned for the Nintendo VS. System, an arcade system based on the Famicom hardware.
 Developed by Kenji Sada, it introduced changes that adapted the game for the arcade format, such as a health counter which slowly runs down.
 The VS. edition was exhibited at the 1987 AOU Show, but was shelved after its location test did not go well.
 A prototype PCB was discovered by Sunsoft in 2023.
 The game was first re-released alongside Super Arabian and Atlantis no Nazo as a part of the Ultra2000 Sunsoft Classic Games Vol. 1 compilation, published by MediaKite for Microsoft Windows on June 29, 2001.
-It was also included alongside Tōkaidō Gojūsan-tsugi as part of Memorial Series Sunsoft Vol. 3, a double-pack published by Sunsoft for PlayStation on December 27, 2001.
+It was also included alongside Firework Thrower Kantaro's 53 Stations of the Tokaido as part of Memorial Series Sunsoft Vol. 3, a double-pack published by Sunsoft for PlayStation on December 27, 2001.

 The game was re-bundled along with Super Arabian and Atlantis no Nazo as part of Sunsoft Masterpiece Selection 1 Yū Yū compilation, published by MediaKite for Windows on July 2, 2004.
 In 2007, the Memorial Series Sunsoft Vol. 3 pack was made available by Sunsoft as part of the "Game Archives" line on PlayStation Network.
 In 2010, The Wing of Madoola was re-released in digital form for Windows through D4 Enterprise's Project EGG service.
-In 2013, it was re-released on the Japanese 3DS Virtual Console via Nintendo eShop.
+In 2013, it was re-released on the Nintendo 3DS Virtual Console via Nintendo eShop.
 In 2019, the company City Connection announced that the game will be included alongside several other Sunsoft titles as part of the third compilation in the Rom Cassette Collection series.
-In 2023, Sunsoft launched a crowdfunding campaign via the Japanese website Camp-Fire for Nintendo Switch and PC ports of the game, as well as Tōkaidō Gojūsan-tsugi and Ripple Island.
+In 2023, Sunsoft launched a crowdfunding campaign via the Japanese website Camp-Fire for Nintendo Switch and PC ports of the game, as well as Firework Thrower Kantaro's 53 Stations of the Tokaido and Ripple Island.
 The campaign ended on August 31, 2023, raising ¥21.250.799 ($145.350,32) in total.
 On April 18, 2024, the games were included as part of the Sunsoft Is Back!
 Retro Game Selection compilation for Switch and PC.
-Sunsoft and publisher Red Art Games localized the compilation into English and was released on September 6, 2024 for Switch, PC via Steam, PlayStation 5, and Xbox Series X and Series S, marking the game's first appearance in western regions.
+Sunsoft and publisher Red Art Games localized the compilation into English and was released on September 6, 2024 for the Nintendo Switch, Windows, PlayStation 5, and Xbox Series X and Series S, marking the game's first appearance in western regions.